 “Those tests don’t mean much anyway,” said Mr. Bartoli; that was another think Jadzia and Worf had already heard from more than one person.
 “But what is this I’ve heard about his being involved in fights?”

 “You shouldn’t draw too much from that,” said Jadzia.
-“It was practically required of him in Klingon schools.”
+“Fights are practically required of the boys in Klingon schools.”
 She wondered how long that line would last her.

 “I believe you,” he said, but he neither looked nor sounded like he really did.
 “Still, the largest problem I can see at the moment is his level; I, too, have heard something about the deficiency of the Klingon curriculum.
 I would like to bring him in for my own evaluation.
 Tomorrow morning, perhaps?
 When are you on shift then?”